Board of Regents approves 25% increase in Drive to 55 target number of degree recipients at community colleges

-Search Advisory Committee for next president of Tennessee College of Applied Technology Murfreesboro meets April 2
+Search Advisory Committee for next president of TN College of Applied Technology Knoxville meets Sept.
+5

-The meeting is scheduled for 1 p.m. in Room 213 of TCAT Murfreesboro’s Smyrna Campus, 663 Ken Pilkerton Drive, Smyrna.
-The meeting will include a period for public comment, to allow members of the public and college community to express views about the search and characteristics and skills the next president should have.
+The meeting is scheduled for 1 p.m.
+ET Wednesday, Sept.
+5 in Building A, Conference Room A, at the TCAT Knoxville main campus, 1100 Liberty Street, Knoxville.
+The meeting will open with a forum in which members of the public and college community can express their views about the search and the characteristics and skills the next president should have.